Phase 2a Desipramine in Small Cell Lung Cancer and Other High-Grade Neuroendocrine Tumors

 - Family history of long QT syndrome.

-- Concomitant or expected treatment with any of the following prohibited study medications.
-Any prohibited drugs must be discontinued at least 2 weeks or 5-half lives prior to the initiation of desipramine, whichever is shortest (except fluoxetine, because of long half life, will need a at least a 5 week washout period). (see appendix C and D for lists of prohibited drugs)
+- Concomitant or expected treatment with strong inhibitors of cytochrome p450 CYP2D6, specifically including Bupropion; Fluoxetine; or Paroxetine (must be discontinued at least 2 weeks or 5-half lives prior to the initiation of desipramine, whichever is shortest, except fluoxetine which requires at least a 5-week washout period).

-- Other anti-depressant or anti-psychotic including a SSRI, other tricyclic, MAOI, SNRI, typical or atypical anti-psychotic
+- Other anti-depressant or anti-psychotic medications including selective serotonin re-uptake inhibitors (SSRIs); other tricyclic, monoamine oxidase inhibitors (MAOIs); serotonin-norepinephrine reuptake inhibitors (SNRIs, typical or atypical anti-psychotic)

 - Symptomatic orthostatic hypotension despite adequate volume resuscitation.